 If I was going to destroy evidence, which I haven't done, wouldn't I have done it a long time ago?

-It's uh it's an absurd.
+It's absurd.

 This is something you'd expect in Nazi Germany or in Soviet Russia, but not here in the United States.

-But the idea, Sean, is to poison the jury pool to make me look like public enemy number one for the American people, to paint the black hat on me before I've had a fair trial if I can get a fair trial in the District of Columbia.
+But the idea, Sean, is to poison the jury pool, to make me look like public enemy number one for the American people, to paint the black hat on me before I've had a fair trial, if I can get a fair trial in the District of Columbia.

-And then of course to break me financially.
+And then, of course, to break me financially.

-I urgently help need help from the supporters of the president and other Americans who are outraged at what's being done to me.
+I urgently need help from the supporters of the president and other Americans who are outraged at what's being done to me.

-Uh Cone the same thing.
+Cohn, the same thing.

 They threaten to go after his son.